Pet Health

 Glaucoma is painful and causes behavioral changes.
 The vision loss-associated anxiety adds to the behavioral issues.

 Sudden changes in dogs with glaucoma include increased sleepiness, mood swings, and reduced appetite.
 Behavioral changes warrant veterinary attention.
-Try CBD oil for dog behavior problems as a home remedy.

 8. Decreased Vision